phantomcyber/splunk-soar-sdk/docs/app_structure/src_app.rst

     :start-at: app = App(
     :end-at: )

 This is how you initialize the basic :class:`~soar_sdk.app.App` instance.
 The app object will be used to register actions, views, and/or webhooks.
-Keep in mind this object variable and its path are referenced by :ref:`pyproject.toml <app-structure-pyproject>` so the SOAR platform knows where the app instance is provided.
+Keep in mind this object variable and its path are referenced by :ref:`pyproject.toml <app-structure-pyproject>` so the Splunk SOAR platform knows where the app instance is provided.

 .. _app-structure-actions-def: